 Air it out!

-Finally, it may help to air your new air fryer.
+It may help to air your new air fryer out.
 To take the cooking compartment out of the unit and leave it out in the open.
 This will encourage the off-gassing process to happen faster.

 Buy a better quality product!